-As shown in the top graph, over the past two years mortgage interest rates steadily declined to a historic low rate of 2.67% in December 2020.
-Rates rose through 2021 but not much above 3%.
-Now, though, in 2022, mortgage rates are starting to climb more quickly, crossing the 3.5% threshhold at the end of January 2022 and heading quickly towards 4%.
+As shown in the top graph, over the past several years mortgage interest rates steadily declined to a historic low rate of 2.67% in December 2020 before climbing throughout 2021, but not much above 3%.
+In 2022, however, mortgage rates have been climbing much more quickly, crossing the 5% threshhold at the end of April.

 The second graph illustrates trends in the local unemployment rate, which has now returned to the typical 2% - 3% range after having peaked at 10.2% during the start of the COVID-19 pandemic.
 Low local unemployment rates and low mortgage interest rates help our local housing market remain stable.